-The CAPS Trans Care Team is a group of mental health care providers specifically trained in providing affirming care to trans and nonbinary students.
+The CAPS Gender Affirming Care Team is a group of mental health care providers specifically trained in providing affirming care to trans and nonbinary students.
 You can schedule with one of these providers for

 UM CAPS is here for you to assist with:

 Initial exploration of gender identity, gender expression, and sexuality.

 Treatment for depression and anxiety that may occur as a result of gender questioning or exploration, coming out, managing gender binary environments, familial concerns, and other concerns.

 Coming out, being out, and managing identity and roles with family and/or friends.

 Letters of support for hormone therapy and surgery.
 Please allow 4-6 weeks advance notice if you are in need of a letter.

 Kristen Adams, Ph.D. (she/her/hers)